Nature

 Tomahawk MX Track

-Tomahawk MX Track has 4 tracks of different riding levels and terrain on a 110 acre site near Hedgesville.
-On site are the main motocross track, a supercross track, and 2 different tracks for beginners and advanced-beginners.
+Tomahawk MX Track features four tracks of varying riding levels and terrain on a 110-acre site near Hedgesville.
+On-site are the main motocross track, a supercross track, and two different tracks for beginners and advanced beginners.
 There are national races as well as practice days.
 Primitive and RV camping are available on-site for guests.

 Tango Down Range

-Tango Down Range has 20 lanes for shooting pistol & rifle that range from 10, 25, 50 & 100 yard distances.
-Steel Action Targets, paper targets and ammo are available on site.
-The range also includes Trex Construction Benches, a 90 ft Concrete Pad and a covered pavilion waiting area.
+Tango Down Range has 20 lanes for shooting pistols and rifles, ranging from 10 to 100 yards in distance.
+Steel Action Targets, paper targets, and ammunition are available on-site.
+The range also includes Trex Construction Benches, a 90-foot concrete pad, and a covered pavilion waiting area.
 NRA Certified Range Safety Officers on duty.
 Membership is Limited, but Not Required.